Battle of Sullivan's Island: Battle

-At the fort, Moultrie ordered his men to concentrate their fire on the two large man-of-war ships, Bristol and Experiment, which took hit after hit from the fort's guns.
+At the fort, Moultrie ordered his men to concentrate their fire on the two large men-of-war, Bristol and Experiment, which took hit after hit from the fort's guns.
 Chain shot fired at Bristol eventually destroyed much of her rigging and severely damaged both the main- and mizzenmasts.
 One round hit her quarterdeck, slightly wounding Parker in the knee and thigh.
 The shot also tore off part of his britches, leaving his backside exposed.
 By mid-afternoon, the defenders were running out of gunpowder, and their fire was briefly suspended.
 However, Lee sent more ammunition and gunpowder over from the mainland, and the defenders resumed firing at the British ships; Lee even briefly visited the fort late in the day, telling Colonel Moultrie, "I see you are doing very well here, you have no occasion for me, I will go up to the town again."
 Admiral Parker eventually sought to destroy the fort's walls with persistent broadside cannonades.
 This strategy failed due to the spongy nature of the palmetto wood used in its constructions; the structure would quiver, and it absorbed the cannonballs rather than splintering.
 The exchange continued until around 21:00, when darkness forced a cessation of hostilities, and the fleet finally withdrew out of range.

 At one point during the battle, the flag Moultrie had designed and raised over the fort was shot down.
 Sergeant William Jasper reportedly ran to the battlement and raised the flag again, holding it up and rallying the troops until a flag stand could be provided.
 He was credited by Moultrie with reviving the troops' spirits, and later given commendations for bravery.
 A painting of this event (pictured above) depicts Jasper's actions.

 Counting casualties, Parker reported 40 sailors killed and 71 wounded aboard Bristol, which was hit more than 70 times with much damage to the hull, yards, and rigging.
 Experiment was also badly damaged with 23 sailors killed and 56 wounded.
 Active and Solebay reported 15 casualties each.
 The Americans reported their casualties at only 12 killed and 25 wounded.
 The following morning, the British, unable to drag the grounded Acteon off the sandbar, set fire to the ship to prevent her from falling into enemy hands.
 Patriots in small boats sailed out to the burning ship, fired cannons at the British ships, took what stores and loot they could, and retreated shortly before the ship's powder magazine exploded.